opensource-nepal/.github/policy/README.md

 - **New Repository Creation**:
   - All new repository ideas must be discussed in the organization's Discord channel.
   - Any member can create a public repository.
-Admins must review the repository later and decides whether it should remain or be archived/deleted.
+Admins must review the repository later and decide whether it should remain or be archived/deleted.
   - Creation of empty repositories (without code or README) is not allowed.
   - All repositories must follow a basic structure: `README.md`, `LICENSE`, and `.gitignore` as a minimum.
 - **Discussions**: All members can create discussions in any repository to propose ideas, report issues, or provide feedback.